kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

 I like the streams stuff in Java 8 but I have to admit I like using Groovy when it comes to messing around with collections.
-The beauty of Groovy is that you can have you cake and eat it!!
+The beauty of Groovy is that you can have your cake and eat it!!
 Happy days!!

 Here's the output when I run it: